nmandery/batyr/MANUAL.md

     # indentifier for the layer.
     [[africa]]

+    # enable/disable this layer.
+Each layer is enabled by default
+    #
+    # Optional
+    # Default: yes
+    enabled = true

     # A optional description to show in the web interface
     # has to be in one line
     #